n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 The volume of ethyl acetate that I used in each is on the main sample spreadsheet.
 I am putting them in a row of box 2.

-I am doing acid hydrolysis on another set of samples and will blow these down and most likely filter today.
+I am doing acid hydrolysis on another set of samples and will blow these down and filter today.
+After column purification, these samples will be left in the fume hood NOT in the rack.

 The second set of 8 I will esterfy and blow down today.
+These will be left in the vial rack in the fume hood.